 However, note that the manual removal may be quite a complicated process that requires advanced computer skills.
 If you don’t feel comfortable with the manual steps, navigate to the automatic part of the guide.

 - Guide 1: How to Remove Adsremnant.com from Windows.

-- Guide 2: Get rid of Adsremnant.com from Mac OS X.
+- Guide 2: Get rid of Adsremnant.com on Mac OS X.

-- Guide 3: Remove Adsremnant.com from Google Chrome.
+- Guide 3: Remove Adsremnant.com in Google Chrome.